 On 31 December 1999, passengers of Indian Airlines flight IC-814 were released after India swapped its prisoners.

-(This article was first published on 24 December 2015 and has been republished from The Quint’s archives to mark the release of 190 survivors at Kandahar Airport, Afghanistan, seven days after IC 814 was hijacked)
+(This article was first published on 24 December 2015 and has been republished from The Quint’s archives to mark the day 190 survivors from Indian Airlines Flight IC-814, which was hijacked on 24 December 1999, were released at the Kandahar Airport, Afghanistan.)

 On 24 December 1999, Indian Airlines Flight IC-814 from Kathmandu to New Delhi with 176 passengers and 15 crew on board members was hijacked.

 Pakistan-based extremist group Harkat-ul-Mujahideen claimed responsibility and demanded the release of three terrorists held in Indian prisons.
 The then Atal Bihari Vajpayee government surrendered to their demands and Foreign Minister Jaswant Singh himself escorted the terrorists to Kandahar.

 The Dreaded Terrorists